-Answer: Yes by blowing on my hands, made my hands warmer in winter.
-It feels warmer and comfortable.
+Answer: Yes, blowing on my hands made my hands warmer in winter.
+It feels warmer and more comfortable.

 Q2.
 Blow hard from your mouth onto your hands.
-How did you find the air from your mouth as compared to the air around?
-Was it hotter, or cooler?
+How did you find the air from your mouth as compared to the air around you?
+Was it hotter or cooler?

-Answer: Blowing hard from my mouth onto the hands, the air from the mouth was hotter than the outside air around me.
+Answer: Blowing hard from my mouth onto my hands, the air from the mouth was hotter than the outside air around me.

 Q3.
 Now put your hands at some distance from your mouth, and blow again.
 Does the air from your mouth feel warm?
 Why?

-Answer: When we put our hands at some distance from our mouth and by blowing the air from the mouth we feel that the air is not warmer.
-Since the hand is kept far at a place the air blown from mouth by the time it reaches the hand it becomes cold by mixing with the air around.
+Answer: When we put our hands at some distance from our mouth and blow the air from the mouth, we feel that the air is not warmer.
+Since the hand is kept far at a place, by the time the air blown from the mouth reaches the hand, it becomes cold by mixing with the air around.

 Think and tell

 Q1.
 Can you think of any other way in which you use the warmth from your breath?

 Answer: We can use the warmth of the breath for the redness of the eye or any injury by blowing it onto the handkerchief, and keeping it on the redness of the eye gives relief.

 Q2.
 Fold a piece of cloth 3-4 times.
 Now bring it close to your mouth and blow hard on it.
 Did the cloth become warm?